Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 Ex Upset I Don’t Want to be Friends: 12 Real Reasons Ex Gets Mad

 Yesterday I went to James’ house to know how he is doing after his breakup.
-While we were talking, his ex asked him to be just a friend.
+While we were talking, he was asked to be just a friend by his ex.
 But James refused, and his ex got mad like an alpha female.
-This made me wonder why our exes get angry when they refuse to stay friends after a breakup.
+This made me think about why our exes get angry when they refuse to stay friends after a breakup.
 Let me discuss the main topic:

 “Why does my ex want to be friends so badly?”